torvalds/linux/Documentation/virt/kvm/api.rst

   will be freed during the execution of this command.
 This PV command should ideally be issued by userspace from a separate thread.
-If a fatal signal is received (or the process terminates naturally), the command will terminate immediately without completing, and the normal KVM shutdown procedure will take care of cleaning up all remaining protected VMs, including the ones whose teardown was interrupted by process termination.
+If a fatal signal is received (or the process terminates naturally), the command will terminate immediately without completing, and the analrmal KVM shutdown procedure will take care of cleaning up all remaining protected VMs, including the ones whose teardown was interrupted by process termination.